yoggiakjy/hackiethon25-stacktrack/README.md

    - Widgets must return **a `<div>` element** that can include attributes, event listeners, and interactivity.

 2. **Widget Compatibility & Integration**
    - Widgets should be adaptable to work with **our sample website** or any existing site.
-   - Participants will need to provide a **wrapper** that enables **drag-and-drop functionality** for easy placement of widgets.
    - A library or detailed instructions should be provided on **how to inject widgets into websites** and enable **drag-and-drop interactions** (e.g., see Adam’s notepad widget).

 3. **Evaluation Criteria**  ((Assumption))